-Turquoise occurs in shades ranging from deep azure to intense green.
-It depends on the colouring elements it contains: the more copper there is, the turquoise is blue; chromium and vanadium bring a green shade while iron gives a yellow note.
+Turquoise exists in shades ranging from deep azure to intense green.
+It depends on the colouring elements it contains: for instance the more copper there is the more blue it will be; chromium and vanadium will bring a green shade while iron will give it a yellow note.
 Turquoise can also tarnish or even change colour if it dries (it contains about 18% water), or if it is exposed to high temperatures.
 Turquoises often include dark veins that reflect the presence of other minerals in the cracks.
 This is part of the charm of turquoise!

 Turquoise is often found in desert areas.
 It is present around the Red Sea, in Mexico, in the United States, in Afghanistan, in China, in Israel, in Brazil ... but the most beautiful turquoises come currently from Iran, in mines located near Nishapur, in the Northeast of the country.
 Their quality has been recognized since the time of the Persians and their intense colour is much sought after.

-The Indians, precisely, already used the turquoise for its curative virtues.
-She treated scorpion stings and snake bites, it was thought.
-Transformed into balm and applied on the eyelids, she was supposed to avoid blindness.
+The Indians, precisely, already used the turquoise for its curative virtues as it was thought to treat scorpion stings and snake bites.
+Transformed into balm and applied on the eyelids, it was supposed to avoid blindness.

 Tibetan Buddhists associated it with red coral, symbolizing spiritual wealth and good fortune.

-In lithotherapy, today it is given many benefits; it would protect its owner from negative waves or harmful radiation, such as electromagnetic waves.
-Its capacity to absorb these negative emanations would cause a change of colour, even a loss of brightness.
-Perhaps because of its cloudless sky color, it would be a source of balance and unification: harmony of mind and body, male and female tendencies ...
-It would develop the finesse of intuition and empathy.
-For people practicing meditation, turquoise would be a good catalyst, in connection with the third eye chakra.
-Raising certain inhibitions, it would allow positive energies to manifest themselves and avoid psychological blockages to its bearer.
-In relation to the chakra of the throat, it would facilitate the communication and thus the interpersonal relations; it would be appreciated by speakers, reducing the stress of speaking in public and facilitating speech.
-Finally, in harmony with the chakra of the heart, it would bring calm and serenity, amplifying the capacities of love.
+In lithotherapy, today it is attributed many benefits; it is said to protect its owner from negative waves or harmful radiation, such as electromagnetic waves.
+Its capacity to absorb these negative emanations causes a change of colour, even a loss of brightness.
+Perhaps because of its cloudless sky color, it is a source of balance and unification: harmony of mind and body, male and female tendencies ...
+It develops the finesse of intuition and empathy.
+For people practicing meditation, turquoise is a good catalyst, in connection with the third eye chakra.
+Raising certain inhibitions, it allows positive energies to manifest themselves and avoid psychological blockages to its bearer.
+In relation to the chakra of the throat, it facilitates the communication and thus the interpersonal relations; it would be appreciated by speakers, reducing the stress of speaking in public and facilitating speech.
+Finally, in harmony with the chakra of the heart, it brings calm and serenity, amplifying the capacities of love.

-The name of the turquoise comes from the fact that when the Venetian merchants introduced it in Europe, it was believed to have originated in Turkey: in reality, it came from Persia, where it was used as early as 5000 BC and where the we always find the most beautiful specimens.
+The name "turquoise" comes from the fact that when the Venetian merchants introduced it in Europe, it was believed to have originated in Turkey: in reality, it came from Persia, where it was used as early as 5000 BC and where we still find the most beautiful specimens.
 It was used as a talisman against the evil eye, to adorn the turbans, or for dignitaries in ring seal.

 But the love story between man and turquoise goes back further back in time.
 We found in Egypt many turquoise jewelry.
 Some date back to 6000 BC.
 In America, turquoise was a sacred stone, and it was even used as currency.
-The Aztecs made marvelous mosaics with this stone, like the carved serpent found in the treasure of Montezuma II, the contemporary king of the arrival of the Spaniards.
-In South America, it was the stone of Gods and men were unworthy.
-The North American Indians saw pieces of heaven ...
+The Aztecs made marvelous mosaics with this stone, like the carved serpent found in the treasure of Montezuma II, or the contemporary king of the arrival of the Spaniards.
+In South America, it was the stone of Gods and men were unworthy of it.
+As for the North American Indians, they saw pieces of heaven in it ...
 Many objects carved in turquoise were found on sites of ancient occupation by Indians in western America.
-Nowadays, Navajos and other Native American peoples continue to make splendid turquoise and silver jewellery that are sold all over the world.
+Nowadays, Navajos and other Native American people continue to make splendid turquoise and silver jewellery that are sold all over the world.

 Send a message